 Why were TRIPs so popular?

-How do the current TRIP rules work?
+How did the old TRIP rules work?

 Anyone considering taking a TRIP must have reached preservation age.
 If you were born before 1 July 1960, then your preservation age is 55 years.
 If you were born on or after 1 July 1960, then your preservation age is at least 56 years, and if you were born on or after 1 July 1961, then your preservation age is at least 57 years.
 If you were born after June 1964, your preservation age is 60 years.
 For more information on your preservation age see SuperGuide article Accessing super: What is my preservation age?